rhythmagency/formulate/README.md

 # Progress / Status
-Nearing alpha.
-Just a few dozen commits until Formulate is fully functional.
+Alpha imminent.
+Just a couple commits until Formulate is fully functional.

 # Formulate Overview
 A form builder for Umbraco.